vubiostat/OneDrive2R/README.md

 Having confidential data containing private health information (PHI) or private identifying information (PII) on a portable computing device is a security risk.
 Some institutions even mandate by policy that PHI/PII are never stored on a portable computing device.
 At odds with this is when Microsoft OneDrive/SharePoint is an approved method of data storage and access because by _default_  any data access locally writes it to disk!
 This is a seemingly impossible to comply with situation when needing to analyze confidential data in a secure manner using R when it's stored in OneDrive.

-This package loads the data directly into memory in an R environment.
-Giving the user peace of mind about utilizing good security practices around sensitive data and keeping it off disk.
+This package loads the data into memory in R without triggering the sync to disk.
+One can have peace of mind about utilizing good security practices around sensitive data and keeping it off disk.

 ### _How do I find the path to shared file?_